OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 }
 ```

+Some runtime errors are caused by exceeding the limits of the platform, such as trying to write too much data at once with Excel on the web.
+See [Platform limits and requirements with Office Scripts](platform-limits.md) for a full list of potential pitfalls.

 ### Console messages

 Both compile-time and runtime errors display error messages in the console when a script runs.
 They give a line number where the problem was encountered.
 Keep in mind that the root cause of any issue may be a different line of code than what is indicated in the console.